jorhett/learning-puppet4/README.md

 ## Description

-This repository contains a Vagrantfile and sample resources used for creationg of a safe testing environment used in the Learning Puppet 4 book.
+This repository contains a Vagrantfile and sample resources used for creation of the testing environment used in the Learning Puppet 4 book.